code4pay/wrsc_membership/README.md

 `2022-06-30` format.

 ## Fees
-Fees are currently hard coded
+Fees are currently set in the .env file.

 ## Development environment
 See Notes.md